Find Your Perfect School

 - Handle cremations and ashes,

-- Provides counsel to families, often based on their religion and culture,
+- Provide support groups to counsel families, often based on their religion and culture,

 - Handle pre-planned funeral arrangements,

-- And, much more, depending on your training!
+- And, much more, depending on the extent of your funeral service training!

 How do I become a Funeral Service Worker?

-Generally, to enter the funeral service business, you will be expected to have earned an associate degree in funeral service or mortuary science.
+Generally, to enter the funeral service business, you will be expected to have earned an associate’s degree in funeral service or mortuary science.
 Your program should take you about two years to complete.

-What will I learn in an associate degree program?
+What will I learn in an Associate of Funeral Service or Mortuary Science degree program?

 What are the requirements for obtaining a job in a Funeral Service career?